jmettraux/aachen/src/caf__traits.md

 <!-- <div.trait> -->

 ### Insistent `MEN TC` **11**
-* Once per fight, as an instant action IA, may recuperate 1d6 HP
-* As per ·, but 1d4 HP per level
+* Once per fight, as an Instant Action **IA**, may recuperate 1d4 HP per level
 * As per ·, but 1d6 HP per level
+* As per ·, but 1d8 HP per level

 <!-- </div> -->